Oxytrol (Oxybutynin)

 How Taken

-Transdermal patch applied twice weekly (every 3-4 days)
+Transdermal patch applied twice a week

 What Is Oxytrol Used For?